 Integrating Research and Service To Shape a Better World

-Rooted in its mission and enabled by an array of research opportunities for undergraduates through doctoral students, Mercer University is integrating research and service to shape a better world.
+Rooted in its mission and enabled by research opportunities for undergraduates through doctoral students, Mercer University is integrating research and service to shape a better world.

-Mercer students and faculty are taking what they learn and discover in their classrooms and laboratories and applying them to real-world problems, at home and around the globe.
+Mercer students and faculty are taking what they learn in their classrooms and laboratories and applying them to real-world problems, at home and around the globe.
 Here are just a few examples:

-- Undergraduate students, led by faculty in the College of Liberal Arts, from their research on human trafficking created educational programs, hosted a national conference, trained law enforcement, and lobbied for changes in local ordinances and state laws that led to a dramatic reduction in trafficking in Central Georgia.
+- Undergraduate students, led by faculty in the College of Liberal Arts, used their research on human trafficking to create educational programs, host a national conference, train law enforcement, and lobby for changes in local ordinances and state laws that led to a dramatic reduction in trafficking in Central Georgia.

-- Goldwater Scholar and chemistry major Kaydren Orcutt, working with her faculty mentor Dr. Kathryn Kloepper, is utilizing analytical chemistry to investigate better ways to clean up oil spills.
-Specifically, her research pertains to biosurfactants, which are naturally produced, soap-like molecules that enable water and oils to mix.
+- Goldwater Scholar and chemistry major Kaydren Orcutt, working with her faculty mentor Dr. Kathryn Kloepper, is using analytical chemistry to investigate better ways to clean up oil spills.
+Specifically, her research focuses on biosurfactants, which are naturally produced, soap-like molecules that enable water and oils to mix.

-- Environmental engineering students of Dr. Laura Lackey performed research that led to systems that improve drinking water in sub-Saharan Africa.
-Making multiple trips to Kenya, Dr. Lackey and her students brought water closer to villages using local resources to build and install point-of-use biosand filters (BSFs) in the homes in the communities the project serves.
+- Dr. Laura Lackey's environmental engineering students performed research that led to systems that improve drinking water in sub-Saharan Africa.
+Making multiple trips to Kenya, Lackey and her students brought water closer to villages by using local resources to build and